Mário Balbúrdia

-Mário César Azevedo Alves Balbúrdia (born 19 August 1997) is an Angolan professional footballer who plays as midfielder for Portuguese club Estrela da Amadora and the Angola national team.
+Mário César Azevedo Alves Balbúrdia (born 19 August 1997) is an Angolan professional footballer who plays as midfielder for Boluspor and the Angola national team.

 Professional career

 Balbúrdia is a youth product of Primeiro de Agosto, and debuted with the senior team in 2018.

+On 20 July 2022, Liga Portugal 2 side Estrela da Amadora announced the signing of Balbúrdia.

+On 1 September 2023, following Estrela's promotion to the Primeira Liga the previous season, Balbúrdia remained in the Liga Portugal 2, signing a one-year contract with Mafra.

+On 14 September 2024, Balbúrdia joined the reigning Georgian champions Dinamo Batumi.
+In next three weeks he took part in five league matches, scoring three times, including a winner against Kolkheti 1913.
+Overall, his tally of five goals was enough to finish the season as Dinamo's shared topscorer.
+The Erovnuli Liga named Balbúrdia in team of the last round which encompassed nine league matches.

 International career

 Balbúrdia debuted with the Angola national team in a 1–0 2019 Africa Cup of Nations qualification win over Botswana on 9 September 2018.